Intey/banking-frontend/redux-way.md

 need to save all errors, but only current.
 If in future i need separate - i just one more.
 YAGNI.

+# Clean Architecture

+Data shaping: reducer & containers.
+All views works with only domain.
+Reducers & containers know about current backend API shapes and domain models.

+Motivation: shaping in reducers and containers, leads to domain models in store, views.